InfluxCommunity/WeatherForecasting/README.md

   --plugin-dir ~/influxdb3-plugins
 ```

-Upon running hte command, InfluxDB 3 should start on **localhost:8181** (default) and start printing logs in the terminal window without any error.
+Upon running the command, InfluxDB 3 should start on **localhost:8181** (default) and start printing logs in the terminal window without any error.

 3. Create a Token using the CLI & Save it